lsawade/ph5py-testing/README.md

 `h5py_test.py` started very small but has eveolved a lot to test a bunch of things.
 This includes structure of the chunks, compression, quantization, and serial vs. parallel I/O, all of which are controlled at the top of the file in form of lists.
+Make sure to change also the directory you are writing to `testdir`.